How does Online Physio work at treatmyachilles.com?

 Preferable but not a necessity

-Your body is designed to heal itself, including Achilles injuries.
-Online physio lends itself perfectly to treating this painful condition as we help you to help your body do just that with expert advice and a tailor-made exercise prescription.
+Your body is very good at healing itself, including Achilles tendon injuries, as long as you provide the correct environment.
+Online physio lends itself perfectly to treating Achilles injuries as we help you to help your body do just that with expert advice and a tailor-made exercise prescription.

 How we can help